sahasraboddula/stase-wmi1-bookshelf/README.md

 # Detecting UAF using KLEE in 2-bookshelf
 **Vulnerability:** WMI-1 (Stale Reference Creation) in the context of 2-bookshelf.
-This vulnerability is created by deleting an author and freeing the author but not freeing the books that reference them, creates a stale pointer.
+This vulnerability is created by deleting an author and freeing the author but not freeing the books that reference them, creating a stale pointer.

 **Steps:**
 ```